← Experiments

 Beyond software

 Built on the Model Context Protocol.
 Works with Claude Desktop, Claude Code, Cursor, Windsurf, Gemini CLI, Kiro, and any MCP client.
-Runs locally.
-Your data stays on your machine.
+Runs locally — your data stays on your machine.
+A learning engine aggregates patterns across projects.

 Enginehaus is the technical foundation for the other Applied Humanism experiments — the coordination layer they build on.